CodepathFinalProject/Bibliophile/README.md

 * [x] To finish adding a book, User needs to enter in mandatory information (book condition, price)

 Details
-* [X] Selecting a book on his bookshelf takes User to the Details page, which displays book name, author, ISBN, description, cover picture, rating
+* [X] Selecting a book on his bookshelf takes User to the Details page, which displays book name, author, ISBN, description, cover picture, rating, owner's name and email id
-* [x] User can edit the condition of his book or delete the book from his bookshelf
+* [ ] User can edit the condition of his book or delete the book from his bookshelf

 Search
-* [ ] User can see a Search page.
+* [X] User can see a Search page.
 User can search for books by keyword or ISBN number
-* [ ] Clicking on a book in the Search results will take User to book Details page
+* [X] Clicking on a book in the Search results will take User to book Details page

 Purchase
 * [ ] Buyer can express interest in buying a book by clicking "BUY", thus creating an Inquiry.